 - Some do other things.

 - If you want to use your time to revise, politely greet other performers then return to your revision.
 Nobody will think badly of you for doing this.

 If at all possible you will be reminded during the previous performer’s set that you are next on, but don’t rely on this, things happen.

-You may record your own performance but DO NOT record anyone else’s performance unless they ask you to.
+We record the show & send to people who want it a copy of their performance.
+On request we will allow you to record your own performance but DO NOT record anyone else’s performance unless they ask you to.

 Your job is to make the audience laugh.
 How you do this is your choice.

 You do not have to wait for your allocated time to elapse.
 If you’ve finished your set, end then.
 Sometimes you are faster than you expect.

 Please contact us as soon as possible so we can give your spot to someone else.
 If you’re in the messenger group for the show that’s the best place, otherwise contact info is below.